Resources

 Temperature Resolution

-The minimum simulated or actual change in target temperature that gives a usable change in output and/or indication.
+The smallest change in target temperature that produces a usable, detectable change in an instrument’s output or display.

 Temporal Drift